artnc/personal-website/src/blog/_posts/2017-05-24-guitalele.md

 My one small gripe about guitaleles is that they're only slightly louder than ukuleles and can be hard to hear in noisy environments.
 That's not an entirely bad thing, though!
 I can practice during layovers without bothering anyone, whereas I still have yet to find a place soundproofed enough for sax.

-## Because it's cheap
+## It's cheap

 $100 is way down on the low end as far as musical instruments go, making it a responsible investment for musical newcomers.
 Only toy instruments like recorders and diatonic harmonicas are much cheaper.

 My guitalele has far and away the [lowest cost per playing hour](/ten-years-of-logging-my-life#observations) of any instrument I've owned, and yet it's still in great condition after three years.

-> Update 2021-12-27: Eight years now!
+> Update 2024-02-01: Ten years now!

-## Because it's easy
+## It's easy

-If you want to start playing music but don't have 10,000 hours to spend practicing, you really only need to learn [four chords](https://en.wikipedia.org/wiki/I%E2%80%93V%E2%80%93vi%E2%80%93IV_progression) in order to play [most pop songs](https://www.youtube.com/watch?v=5pidokakU4I).
+If you want to start playing music but don't have 10,000 hours to spend practicing, you really only need to learn [four chords](/how-to-play-guitar-by-ear) in order to play most pop songs.
 Unless you have huge hands, you'll also probably find the widest frets on the guitalele more comfortable to hold down than on a regular guitar.

 Once you get tired of strumming the basic chords, you can start the long journey of learning more colorful guitar techniques like bends, harmonics, and tremolo picking.